ValkyrieStudios/validator/README.md

 **checkForm** is a utility allowing you to check if a FormData instance is valid AND automatically convert it to an object if it is

+Take Note:
-Take Note: When using typescript and working with a typed validator, (eg: `new Validator<User>({...})`) the checkForm function will return an Object of type User if valid.
+- When using typescript and working with a typed validator, (eg: `new Validator<User>({...})`) the checkForm function will return an Object of type User if valid.
+- checkForm is perfect for usage inside of middleware on backend endpoints

 ```typescript
 type User = {